Dwight

 Primary Organization: Functional Categories

-Start with broad functional categories that match how your team thinks about work:
+Start with broad functional categories that match how you think about your work:

 • Product Requirements (PRDs, user stories, acceptance criteria)